Low-distortion planar embedding of rod-based structures: 2D-to-3D morphing process of the planar embeddings

 As discussed earlier in this work, the low-distortion planar embeddings of rod-based structures produced by our proposed algorithm can be utilized for various applications.
 In particular, the planar embeddings can be regarded as simplified 2D representations of the original 3D rod-based structures, which facilitate their manufacturing and storage.
 It is therefore natural to ask whether we can restore the 3D structures from the planar embedding results.

 Here, we simulate the 2D-to-3D morphing process using the deployment simulation approach in~\cite{choi2019programming}, which considers a spring energy model to simulate the deployment process.
-In particular, here we treat all rods as springs and apply a pulling force on a selected group of vertices iteratively, starting from the 2D planar configuration of the structure.
-The rest of the structure is then also deployed following the spring energy minimization process, constrained by the displacement of the selected pulling points.
-The deployment ends when the selected pulling points reach the final position of the 3D rod-based structure.
+More specifically, in the spring energy model, all rods in the 2D planar embedding result $(\mathcal{P},\mathcal{E_{\text{2D}}})$ are treated as linear springs.
+The rest length of the spring representing rod $[p_{i}, p_{j}]$ is given by the length of the rod segment, i.e., $L_{ij} = \|p_{i} -p_{j}\|$.
+We can then consider the entire deployment process to be within the time interval $[0,1]$ and track the time-dependent position $\mathbf{p}_i(t) \in \mathbb{R}^3$ of all vertices $p_i$, with $\mathbf{p}_i(t=0) = p_i$.
+We then apply a pulling force on a selected group of vertices iteratively, starting from the 2D planar configuration of the structure.
+Specifically, for these selected group of vertices $\{p_s\}$, we set $\mathbf{p}_s(t=1) = v_s$, where $v_s$ is the vertex position of the original input 3D rod-based structure.
+The trajectory of these selected vertices throughout the deployment process is then given by